- Download our Moving to the USA Guide (PDF)

 Diversification of the workforce in the USA

-Expats moving to the USA will find themselves in good company.
-The USA has the world's largest immigrant population in pure numbers, and 17 percent of the labour force is made up of foreigners.
-Management, business science and the arts are the main employers of foreign-born workers, with 35 percent working in these areas, while 23 percent work in the service industry.
+As you move to the USA, you’ll find yourself in good company.
+The USA has the world’s largest immigrant population in pure numbers, and nearly 19 percent of the labour force is made up of foreigners.
+Management, business science, and the arts are the main employers of foreign-born workers, with 35 percent working in these areas and 23 percent working in the service industry.

 Further reading